 Our media campaigns are created to educate, change social norms, and reduce youth substance use in our community.
 We are constantly collecting data on substance use trends and focus our efforts accordingly.
 Campaigns include billboards, mailers, radio advertisements, newspaper ads, posters, and Facebook advertisements.

-This magazine is for parents and teens.
+This local magazine is for parents and other caregivers.
 It has a variety of articles about prevention-related topics and about supporting kids so that they can reach their potential.
-The magazine also has local photos and is very relevant to local parents and youth.
-These are printed and distributed twice a year to local businesses.
-You can also read the digital version here.
+These magazines are distributed to homes and businesses in Excelsior, or you can read the digital version right here!

 Parent Up Alcohol Prevention